Uncertainty-Aware Robust Learning on Noisy Graphs: Experiments

-\textbf{Experimental setup.} In our experiments, we use three widely-used data sets, including Cora \cite{mccallum2000automating}, Citeseer \cite{giles1998citeseer}, and Pubmed \cite{graphdata}.
+In our experiments, we use three widely-used data sets, including Cora \cite{mccallum2000automating}, Citeseer \cite{giles1998citeseer}, and Pubmed \cite{graphdata}.
 These data sets consist of citation networks among $2,708$, $3,327$, and $19,717$ scientific publications, respectively \cite{yang2016revisiting}.
 In these networks, each node represents a text document, and its feature vector corresponds to a bag-of-words representation.
 We primarily focus on few-shot learning tasks where each data set contains $M$-class and $K$ noisy training samples per class.

-To assess the robustness of our method, we introduce random noise into these data sets in the following two ways: (1) We add Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma)$ to the node feature matrix $X$, where $\sigma$ is set proportionally to the standard deviation of the bag-of-words representation of all nodes in each graph; (2) We randomly remove a certain percentage $r$ of edges in the graph.
+To assess the robustness of our method, we introduce random noise into these data sets in the following two ways: (1) We add Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma)$ to the node feature matrix $X$, where $\sigma$ is set proportionally to the standard deviation of the bag-of-words representation of all nodes in each graph; (2) We randomly add or remove a certain percentage $r$ of edges in the graph.
 We repeat each test three times and calculate the average accuracy.

 Since our framework is designed to be compatible with various models, we choose to experiment with Graph Convolutional Networks (\texttt{GCNs}) \cite{gcn} and Graph Attention Networks (\texttt{GATs}) \cite{gat} as our graph encoders due to their popularity as competitive baselines.
 We also evaluate our framework using two commonly used classifiers (output layers), including a shallow (2-layer) neural network with Softmax output and a weighted $k$-NN.
 To fit the models, we use the Adam optimizer with a learning rate of $10^{-4}$ for all experiments.
-A more detailed experimental setup can be found in Appendix~\ref{app:exp-details}.

-\textbf{Main results.} We start by examining the impact of random Gaussian noise added to the node features on each method with $K=5$.
-Table~\ref{table:noise_result} presents the average classification accuracy, revealing that \texttt{GCN} and \texttt{GAT} models trained with \texttt{DRGL} consistently outperforms the standard models across almost all scenarios using the same classifiers.
-These findings underscore the effectiveness of \texttt{DRGL} in improving the embedding's robustness when confronted with noise present in the node features.

-Next we assess the performance of \texttt{DRGL} in the missing edge setting with $K=5$.
-Table~\ref{table:edge_result} shows that both \texttt{GCN} and \texttt{GAT} equipped with \texttt{DRGL} exhibit substantial improvement, particularly in scenarios where a higher percentage of edges are removed.
-This showcases the efficacy of \texttt{DRGL} in enhancing the resilience of GNNs when facing challenges associated with missing edges.